Mauritius

 • Processing (rough)Often weeks to a few months (documentation and banking setup)

-Your Mauritius Retired Non-Citizen pathway
+How to get Mauritius Retired Non-Citizen permit

 Before you start

-• Not the Premium Visa lane
+• Not the same as Premium Visa

-• Bank certification is central
+• Bank certification matters

 1. 1